andypicke/Journalists-Under-Fire/README.md

 - There were several categorical columns that contained rows listing multiple categories (as a single string).
 I had to separate these before I could aggregate/count those features.

 After the data cleaning process:
-- The journalist deaths dataset contained 1369 rows and x columns
+- The journalist deaths dataset contained 1369 rows and 10 columns
-- The journalists imprisoned dataset contained 4854 rows and x columns.
+- The journalists imprisoned dataset contained 4854 rows and 11 columns.

 ## Glimpse of final dataframes used for analysis: